mascarell/nikke-map/readme.md

 *If you are in development mode and want to add new markers*, there's a function in line 86 or so to add markers on mouse click.

 Just make sure to comment it before doing a pull request again.

+Things to add:

+- Higher quality maps
+- Switch between normal and hard campaign maps
+- Add the rest of the campaign chapters